bengincley/pintolab_ml_workshop/R_tidymodels/README.md

-Example Workflow for classification with a random forest model using the TidyModel package
+In this directory is an RMarkdown and knitted HTML file demonstrating a workflow for random forest classifiction using the TidyModels package.
+See http://tmwr.org/, an open source book, to learn more about the package.
+To view the knitted HTML file, download to your local computer and open in the browser.